covcom/205CDE/14_Routing/README.md

 ### Migrate your static site

 Now you've seen how to produce a simple website using Flask.
-What about the work you've done already (you have done something, right)?
+What about the work you've done already?
 In other words, how to integrate static pages into Flask?

 Suppose you have a simple HTML page called 'existing1.html' that looks like below.
 You also have some other pages and images that link to each other.